[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “It’s not a competition in the first place.
 Love doesn’t work that way.”

-“I beg to differ,” she crosses her arms, looking away.
+“I beg to differ,” she looks away.
 “I’ve lived very long, Hikaru.
 I have seen it all, from the dawn of human days—women adorning themselves to become the most beautiful to attract the most desirable partner.
-Men scrambling to rise to as high a position as possible, so that others may look at them admirably.”
+Men scrambling to rise to as high a position as possible, so that others will look at them admirably.
+Would you not say this is a competition?”

 “Can we still be amicable, you and I?”
 I ask after a while, and extend my hand to her.
 “Can we still be close, even if I love Suzette?”